sini/scala-reading-group/week0/README.md

 ## Part 1: Obtain the Project Files

 Run the `load_resources.sh` script located in the root of this repo if the resource files have not been populated.
-That shouldn't be the case because I made this repo and ran it.

 ## Part 2: Using the Scala REPL